Photos 2: Homage to Louis Vierne

 has been composed and dedicated to Vierne's memory.

-for a Hauptwerk realization of this work by Dr. Vidas Pinkevicius]
+[See Bio/Works, 10 Pieces/2 hands subpage for a realization of this score using Hauptwerk Begard sample set by Dr. Vidas Pinkevicius]

 This is a dreamy, unpretentious work constructed in the same 6-part form that he taught his pupils to employ for improvising on a single free theme.
 This music pays quiet homage to this great French master -- without bombast, fanfare, or virtuoso display -- merely by employing the same form and some of the methods he used when composing his